 Is this the first time that the Law Society has asked lawyers and paralegals to self-identify?

 The Law Society asked lawyers to voluntarily self-identify in its Member’s Annual Report in 1996.
 Although the question has not been included in subsequent Member’s Annual Reports, a self-identification question has been included in the Licensing Process (formerly the Bar Admissions Course) application form since 1999.
 The self-identification question is also included in numerous surveys of the legal professions conducted by the Law Society in the last 10 years.

 How will the information be used?

 The information will be used to prepare statistics about the legal professions.
 It will allow the Law Society to assess the representation of the professions, identify and monitor trends and progress, and develop programs and initiatives to increase equality and diversity in the professions.
 The data will be maintained in a secure information system.
 Access to the information will be restricted to staff members who require access for the purpose of reporting aggregate information and analyzing trends in the professions.
 Access guidelines will be developed to ensure consistency in access to the data and confidentiality of the data.

 How were the categories of self-identification selected?

-The categories were developed and approved by the Law Society of Upper Canada’s Equity and Aboriginal Issues Committee in consultation with its Equity Advisory Group and they have been used in various Law Society surveys.
+The categories were developed and approved by the Law Society of Ontario's Equity and Aboriginal Issues Committee in consultation with its Equity Advisory Group and they have been used in various Law Society surveys.
 Further, the Equity Committee and the Access to Justice Committee approved the categories in their Equality and Access to Justice Template.
 The proposed categories are consistent with the categories in the Canada Census, but have been reworded slightly.

 Do I have to answer the self-identification question?